canuzdrn/help-the-santa-claus/README.md

 # help-the-santa-claus
-Find the maximum number of gifts that can be delivered
+A project that finds the maximum number of gifts that can be delivered from different type of bags to different type of vehicles
+- Dinic's Algorithm is used
+- Grade : 100 / 100